 Switching off colours, text size and font styles

-You can switch off the colours, font (text) size and font styles specified on a website by clicking on Tools, and then Internet Options.
+You can switch off the colours, font (text) size and font styles that are specified on a website by clicking on Tools, and then Internet Options.
 Click the Accessibility button, and then check the boxes as required.

-You can also specify your own colour and font preferences using the Internet Options dialogue box, by clicking on the Colours. and Fonts. buttons.
+You can also specify your own colour and font preferences using the Internet Options dialogue box, by clicking on the Colours and Fonts buttons.

 Can't access something?
 Let us know